broadinstitute/mix_seq_ms/README.md

 ## Data

-The data associated with this analysis will be made available shortly.
+The data associated with this analysis can be downloaded from figshare [here](https://figshare.com/articles/MIX-seq_data/10298696)